JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Backdooring Files.md

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/regedit%20.txt%20pt%202%20Zoomed%20In.png)

-3. `PowerShell` from the compromised Windows machine
+3. `PowerShell` from the compromised Windows machine to open up PowerShell, which we'll then use to create a PowerShell (.ps1) script containing a payload that we'll use to connect back to our netcat listener that we'll later set up on our Linux machine, in the compromised machine's **C:\Windows\System32** directory
 ```PowerShell
 C:\Users\Administrator>PowerShell
 Windows PowerShell